TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### **Shopping Basket**

 In the Shopping Basket Page the user can see all the products currently added to the shopping basket.
-The user can also check the total price and delete product or modify the number of each products in the basket.
+The user can also check the total price and delete products or modify the number of each product in the basket.

 ![Shopping Basket](documentation/images/basket_page.jpg)

-After overviewing the order the user can be moved to the payment by choosing "Go To Checkout" button.
+After overviewing the order the user can be moved to the payment by choosing the "Go To Checkout" button.

 ### **Checkout Page**

 In the Checkout Page user can make a payment for the order.

-The page contains a form that the user has to fill up to provide all the informations required for shipping and billing.
+The page contains a form that the user has to fill up to provide all the information required for shipping and billing.

 After filling up the form and clicking the Complete Order button the payment will be verified and proceeded.
-Also a confirmation email will be sent do the email address provided by the user.
+Also a confirmation email will be sent to the email address provided by the user.

 ![Checkout Page](documentation/images/checkout_page.jpg)

 ### **Summary Page**

-The Summary Page is displayed after the order is succesfully completed.
+The Summary Page is displayed after the order is successfully completed.
 It contains all information provided by the user.
 Such as orders details, shipping details, orders value and delivery costs.

 ![Summary Page](documentation/images/summary.jpg)